Banda Aceh: Tourism

 There are three beaches close to Banda Aceh which can be reached by car or motorcycle: Ujông Batèë Beach, Lhôk Nga Beach, and Lam Pu'uk Beach, which is the most developed of the three.

 Transportation

 Motorized becaks are common in Banda Aceh.
 Transport by taxis and minibuses, known as labi-labi, are also common.
 Since 2018, some online transportation is also available like Grab and Gojek.
+Online transportation can only be available outside of the airport, not like the other airports like Jakarta, Surabaya.